koii-network/docs/run-a-node/task-nodes/how-to-run-a-desktop-node.md

 If you have an M1 chip, [get this download](https://github.com/koii-network/desktop-node/releases/download/v0.2.2/koii-desktop-node-0.2.2-mac-arm64.dmg).
 If you have an Intel chip, [get this download](https://github.com/koii-network/desktop-node/releases/download/v0.2.2/koii-desktop-node-0.2.2-mac-x64.dmg).

 Once the file has fully downloaded, open it.
 Your computer will warn you that you downloaded this file from the internet.
-If you trust us, click “Open Anway.”
+If you trust us, click “Open Anyway.”

 A small finder window will pop up.
 Drag the Koii Node icon on top of the Applications folder icon.
 Then you can double click the Koii Node icon to open it.